camicroscope/GSOC/README.md

 The project involves the development of interactive features, allowing users to seamlessly navigate through the semantic layers, expand or collapse nested annotations, and gain a comprehensive understanding of the relationships between slides and annotations.
 This holistic approach aims to improve the overall user experience by offering a clearer and more insightful view of the complex data interactions within caMicroscope.

+**Project Requirements:**
+ * Interpreting caMicroscope's data and metadata in a documented semantic representaion format
+ * At least one novel visualization, app, or othter way to understand the semantic relationships of caMicroscop data
+ * Integrated with the caMicroscope UX and codebase

-**Required Skill:** Semantic Web
+**Required Skills:** Semantic Web

 **Difficulty:** Difficult

-**Project Length:** Long
+**Project Length:** Medium (~175 hours)

 **Source Code:** http://github.com/camicroscope/camicroscope

 **Primary Mentor:** Ryan Birmingham

-## Batch Image Visualiation and Annotation
+## Quality Triage via Image Visualiation and Annotation

 **Overview:** In caMicroscope, images are often acquired in batches, such as during the digitization of multiple samples.
 These batches, intended to share common features, occasionally face issues like errors in staining, scanning, or labeling.
-This project addresses these challenges by enabling users to efficiently explore multiple slides visually.
+This project addresses these challenges by enabling users to efficiently triage multiple slides visually.
 Users can add slide-level annotations, such as quality scores or flags indicating a need for re-scanning.
 This approach ensures a rapid and comprehensive assessment of slides, enhancing the overall quality of datasets within caMicroscope.
 By providing a quick and intuitive means to identify and address issues, the project significantly contributes to the platform's goal of maintaining high-quality, accurate datasets for robust medical imaging analysis.

+**Project Requirements:**
+ * A web application (within caMicroscope) which is able to let a user interactively view multiple slides at once and collect data from the user about those slides.
+ * User documentation for this application extending caMicroscope's user documentation
+ * Integrated with the caMicroscope UX and codebase

-**Required Skill:** User Expirence, Image Visualization
+**Required Skills:** User Expirence, Image Visualization

 **Difficulty:** Easy

-**Project Length:** Short
+**Project Length:** Short (~90 hours)

 **Source Code:** http://github.com/camicroscope/camicroscope